adm2018/curium/CONTRIBUTING.md

 Consensus for changes to consensus critical code
 Docs for changes to the documentation
-Qt for changes to pivx-qt
+Qt for changes to curium-qt
 Minting for changes to the minting code
 Net or P2P for changes to the peer-to-peer network code RPC/REST for changes to the RPC or REST APIs
-Scripts and tools for changes to the scripts and tools Tests for changes to the pivx unit tests or QA tests Trivial should only be used for PRs that do not change generated executable code.
+Scripts and tools for changes to the scripts and tools Tests for changes to the curium unit tests or QA tests Trivial should only be used for PRs that do not change generated executable code.
 Notably, refactors (change of function arguments and code reorganization) and changes in behavior should not be marked as trivial.
 Examples of trivial PRs are changes to: comments whitespace